-Jane Doe, RN, BSN Old Dominion University Graduate Student
+Jane Doe, RN, BSN University of Mary Washington Graduate Student

-Laboratory Experience:
+Laboratory Experience

-Students in consultation with the faculty coordinator/mentor and clinical preceptor will be placed in a clinical experience for a minimum of 16-17.2 hours per week for 13 weeks - a total of 224 hours.
+Students in consultation with the faculty coordinator/mentor and clinical preceptor will be placed in a clinical experience of approximately 20 hours per week for 14 weeks - a total of 280 hours.
 The focus of this experience will be to further enhance the use of the nursing process in incorporating newly acquired health assessment skills into advanced nursing practice.